-Recreational and commercial fishing activities in the MHI affect monk seals through direct interactions or possibly indirectly, either through conflict over use of coral reefs or by overfishing.
-The extensive use of gillnets in the MHI is thought to have caused the localized depletion of reef fish through its effectiveness and non-selectivity (Gulko et al., 2002), and has also resulted in breakage of coral colonies and the bycatch of endangered species.
-Of 37 monk seal/fishery interactions in the MHI from 1982 - 2005, one seal was found dead in a nearshore gillnet in 1994, a second seal was found dead in 1995 with a hook lodged in its esophagus, a third seal was disentangled by recreational divers from a nearshore gillnet in 2002, and a fourth seal was temporarily entangled in a nearshore gillnet in 2005, but escaped unaided.
-A total of 33 seals have been observed with embedded hooks in the MHI during 1982-2005 (Caretta et al., 2005; NMFS unpub. data).
-The hooks were not always recovered, and it was not possible to attribute each hooking event to a specific fishery.
-Among hooks that could be identified, the sources included nearshore fisheries (esp. for Caranx sp. in the MHI) in State of Hawaii waters, and bottomfish (handline) fisheries in State and Federal waters (NMFS unpub. data).
+Recreational and commercial fishing activities in the MHI affect monk seals through direct interactions and possibly indirectly, either through conflict over use of coral reefs or by overfishing.
+The extensive use of gillnets in the MHI is thought to have caused the localized depletion of reef fish through its effectiveness and non-selectivity (Gulko et al., 2002), and has also resulted in breakage of coral colonies and the bycatch of endangered species, including Hawaiian monk seals.
+Of 43 monk seal/fishery interactions in the MHI from 1982 - 2006, one seal was found dead in a nearshore gillnet in 1994, a second seal was disentangled by recreational divers from a nearshore gillnet in 2002, and a third seal was temporarily entangled in a nearshore gillnet in 2005, but escaped unaided.
+In October 2006, a female, juvenile Hawaiian monk seal was found drowned in a gill net about three months after her weaning.
+In June 2007, an adult male Hawaiian monk seal at Makua Beach on the island of Oahu was found dead and densely wrapped in gill netting.
+The monk seal drowned in the illegal net that was not properly tagged with identification markers under recent regulations passed by the State of Hawaii in March 2007.

+A total of 38 seals have been observed with embedded hooks in the MHI during 1982-2006 (Caretta et al., 2005; NMFS unpub. data).
+A monk seal was found dead in 1995 with a hook lodged in its esophagus.
+For most of the interactions, the hooks were not always recovered, and it was not possible to attribute each hooking event to a specific fishery.
+Among hooks that could be identified, the sources included nearshore fisheries (esp. for Caranx sp. in the MHI) in State of Hawaii waters, and bottomfish (handline) fisheries in state and federal waters (NMFS unpub. data).